ELoTrash/Starlink-Guides/README.md

 - V2 - Round Circular dish
 - V3 - Square Dishy
 - V4 - Square no motor dish.

 ## Guides:
 1. Tailscale - A guide to setting up LAN access with tailscale.
 2. Starlink GRPCurl - A guide to setting up automatic reboots and more.
 3. Third Party Routers - A guide to adding a third party router to your Starlink network.
-4. Mullvad - A guide for portforwarding over a VPN, I used mullvad in my example.
+4. OPNSense - An updated guide to portforwarding with Starlink through a VPN with Private Internet Access.

+### Mullvad guide is out dated
 Mullvad no longer supports port forwarding!